 Harry’s on Green Lane

 There is no shortage of cute eateries in Bowral and Harry’s on Green Lane is one of the best known.
 It is part gallery, bookstore and café serving up rustic provincial share plates.
-They are open daily for lunch and dinner on the weekends.
-Bookings here are a must.
-You can enjoy delicious food surrounded by bookcases and art lining the high walls.
+They are open daily for lunch, and for dinner on the weekends.
+Bookings are a must.
+You can enjoy delicious food surrounded by bookcases and art that line the high walls.

 Read More : Visit the village of Hahndorf in South Australia